zMarkitos/zMOptimization_2026/Optimization_English.md

   entities-can-use-portals: false
 ```

-Prevents entities (not players) from using portals and loading chunks when changing dimensions.
+Prevents entities (non-players) from using portals and loading chunks when changing dimensions.

 </details>